Opinion | The Senate accidentally agreed to move our clocks forward. Blame Putin.

 Rubio and Sinema had pulled a fast one.
 A proposal with only 18 co-sponsors cleared the body in a New York minute.
 Neither the Democratic whip nor the Republican whip in the Senate knew it was happening.
 And the Senate has no way to claw back the bill, so it goes to the House — which hopefully will be a bit more deliberative before messing with Father Time.

-Reporting by The Post’s Paul Kane and BuzzFeed’s Paul McLeod indicates Sen. Roger Wicker (R-Miss.), top Republican on the commerce committee, had planned to object to the “unanimous consent” request to pass what he calls “bad legislation,” but decided not to at the last minute because he’s focused on more pressing matters, such as the war in Ukraine.
+Reporting by The Post’s Paul Kane and BuzzFeed’s Paul McLeod indicates Sen. Roger Wicker (Miss.), top Republican on the Commerce Committee, had planned to object to the “unanimous consent” request to pass what he calls “bad legislation,” but decided not to at the last minute because he’s focused on more pressing matters, such as the war in Ukraine.

 In other words, it’s Vladimir Putin’s fault that our clocks may change.